 Train from Machupicchu to Ollantaytambo is about 1 hour 45 minutes, then you need to go out of train station to get bus , after one hour and a half you will be drop in Cusco.

-NOTE: Shared service price is only available with agreement passenger to share this service with other travellers (Group site 10 – 15).
+Important: Shared service price is only available with agreement passengers to share this service with other travelers (Group site 12 – 19 People approx.)

 What is the Inca Jungle Trail?